ssbc/ssb-peer-invites/README.md

 Alice wishes to invite Bob to her corner of the ssb network.
 But she is does not have a pub server.
-She creates a _user invite_, indicating that she is creating an invite.
+She creates a _peer invite_, indicating that she is creating an invite.
 This is just a message on her feed.

 ``` js